Robotic Grasping of Harvested Tomato Trusses Using Vision and Online Learning: EXPERIMENTS

 \subsection{Results}

 The previously described pick and place tasks were executed on 25 different tomato trusses.
 For the first non-cluttered experiment, each truss was attempted with the three strategies: randomly picking a candidate grasp pose, picking the one closest to the center of the bounding box, and using the highest-scored pose ranked by the proposed method.
 Per truss, each strategy was repeated 20/10/10 times for the three methods, respectively, for a total of 1000 attempts.
-The outcomes displayed respective failure rates of 47.6\% (238/500), 20\% (50/250), and 7.2\% (18/250) and are summarized in Table~\ref{table:results_heuristic}.
+The outcomes displayed respective failure rates of 47.6\% (238/500), 20\% (50/250), and 7.2\% (18/250) and are summarized in Tab.~\ref{table:results_heuristic}.

 In the remaining experiments, only the proposed grasp pose ranking strategy is used.
-In the second cluttered environment experiment, all 25 different tomato trusses were tested and repeated 10 times each.
-For each truss, a new single layer of background trusses was formed using a random selection of the remaining trusses.
-A failure rate of 4.4\% (11/250) was observed here.
+In the cluttered-environment experiment, all 25 different tomato trusses were tested and repeated 10 times each.
+For each truss, a new single layer of the underlying trusses was formed using a random selection of the remaining trusses.
+A failure rate of 4.4\% (11/250) was observed, as shown in Tab.~\ref{table:results_clutter}.

 The pile-clearing experiment was also performed 10 times.
 Each time, 10 out of the 25 tomato trusses were randomly selected and stacked by hand next to and on top of each other.
-In this experiment, the online learning of the proposed method was enabled, but we removed the samples from the last attempts after each trial to make sure the trusses were unseen by the system at the beginning of each trial.
+In this experiment, the online learning of the grasp pose ranking method was enabled, but we removed the samples from the last attempts after each trial to make sure the trusses were unseen by the system at the beginning of each trial.
 Unlimited grasping attempts were allowed until the system was able to fully clear the pile in all 10 attempts.
 93\% (93/100) of the trusses were successfully grasped at the first attempt, 6\% took two attempts, and one truss took six attempts.